Liz Murrill became Attorney General on January 8, 2024.

 What is an Assistant Attorney General (AAG)?

-An Assistant Attorney General is an attorney appointed by the Attorney General to serve at his pleasure.
+An Assistant Attorney General is an attorney appointed by the Attorney General to serve at her pleasure.

 Can the Louisiana Department of Justice represent individuals in Court?

 In their official capacities, the Attorney General and Assistant Attorneys General represent the state and may not represent private citizens in private legal matters.

 Can the Louisiana Department of Justice give me legal advice?